BryanChasko/HeraldStack/README.md

 ### No New Shell Scripts for Application Logic

-**We are migrating FROM shell scripts TO Rust.** Do not create new shell scripts for any application functionality.
+**We are have bias to write our functionality in Rust.** Do not create new shell scripts for any application functionality.
 Instead:

 - **Add features to existing Rust binaries**